Skip to main content

 What to Include in Your Tenant Verification Letter (Quebec)

-A comprehensive Quebec tenant verification letter must include several essential elements to be legally compliant, useful to the prospective landlord, and fair to the tenant whose information is being disclosed.
+A thorough Quebec tenant verification letter must include several essential elements to be legally compliant, useful to the prospective landlord, and fair to the tenant whose information is being disclosed.

 First, the letter must be dated and must clearly identify the verifier: the full legal name of the landlord or property manager, their capacity (owner, property manager, authorized representative), mailing address, phone number, and email.
 This identification allows the prospective landlord to verify the authenticity of the reference and to follow up with questions.